 We are pleased to provide a reserved area for family members and guests in need of disability accommodations or special seating needs.
 Consult the Commencement Maps page for a map of seating locations in Coleman Coliseum.
-Seating for these areas is on a first come basis with priority given to wheelchair guests.
-One family member may sit with the guest requiring special accommodations.
+Seating for these areas is on a first come basis with priority given to guests using wheelchairs or other mobility aids.
+One companion may sit with the guest requiring accommodations.
 Admission to these areas does not require a ticket.

-Parking for guests with disabilities is available in the Coleman Coliseum parking lot accessible from the Second Avenue entrance off of Paul Bryant Drive.
-Admission to the Coleman Coliseum parking lot is by the State-issued disability placard only.
+Parking for guests with disabilities is available in the Coleman Coliseum parking lot which is accessible from the Second Avenue entrance off of Paul Bryant Drive.
+Admission to the Coleman Coliseum parking lot is by State-issued disability placard or plates only.
 To view the commencement parking map, visit our maps page here: Commencement Maps.

 Family & Guests

-For guests wishing to drop-off family and/or friends with disabilities, or those with mobility issues, there will be a drop-off area located outside of Coleman Coliseum.
+For guests wishing to drop-off family and/or friends with disabilities or mobility impairments, there will be a drop-off area located outside of Coleman Coliseum.
 Those wishing to make use of this service should use the main entrance to the Coliseum located at Bryant Drive and Coliseum Drive.
 Vehicles will be allowed to drop off their guests at the northern end of the Coliseum and will then be directed back out to Bryant drive.
 After dropping-off, the vehicles in question will proceed to one of the standard parking lots as outlined in the information above.

-There will also be an additional drop-off area located within the Coleman Coliseum Lot for those vehicles allowed entry with a State-issued disability placard.
+There will also be an additional drop-off area located within the Coleman Coliseum Lot for those vehicles allowed entry with State-issued disability placard or plates.
 For detailed information regarding the location of these drop-off areas, visit our commencement maps page here: Commencement Maps.